How to Create or Refine a Content Marketing Strategy

 Follow Up with Everyone

-If you have a sales team, make sure there is a process in place to hand off email addresses.
-If you don’t, make sure you have good drip campaigns in place to nurture leads.
+If you have a sales team, make sure there is a process in place to hand off email addresses and other customer data.
+If you don’t, make sure you have good drip campaigns to nurture leads and build trust.
 Following up on every single lead is no longer a huge challenge thanks to behavioral email and marketing automation.
 This is key to any content marketing plan—put these tools in place and don’t let anyone slip through the cracks.

 Agree on Attribution